Stress and Pain Reflections

 Material that is reflected on is processed more deeply - which means it is more likely to be remembered.
-A "pod leader" will be designated to lead their pod in a 5-minute reflection at the beginning of each studio class.
+The nature of these reflections depend on whether you are taking a fall/spring semester class or an online summer class.

 What if someone in the pod has nothing to say?